 There is nothing quite like a good night’s sleep to improve your attitude and your outlook on the world.
 But what happens when you wake up in the morning still feeling exhausted?
 Few things are as important to your overall health as getting adequate rest each night, which is why anything interfering with your quality of sleep should not be ignored.
 Though there are a number of potential causes for chronic fatigue, did you know that bruxism is at the top of the list?
 Since most nighttime teeth grinders do so without even knowing it, bruxism can go undiagnosed for months, or even years, causing you to lose valuable sleep, and to develop what is commonly called TMJ, a disorder that can affect your ability to chew, speak and even sleep, comfortably.
 Have you been told that you have TMJ?
 Dou wake up tired?
 There is a link between having TMJ and being tired.
-If you keep waking up only to find yourself tired, perhaps even with a stiff jaw or headaches, it’s time to see Dr. James Fondriest.
+If you keep waking up only to find yourself tired, perhaps even with a stiff jaw or chronic headaches, it’s time to see Dr. James Fondriest.

 What is TMD?

 TMD is a condition that affects the temporomandibular joints, which connect the jaw to the skull.
 TMD often begins during a period of stress, and can create negative side effects that make it painful for sufferers to chew, speak, or even open their mouths.

 Know the Signs of TMJ Disorders

 A number of warning signs are often present in the case of TMJ.
 Some of the most common are headaches and jaw pain, both in general but particularly while eating or yawning.
 Other symptoms include: